cocos2d/cocos2d-x/docs/CODING_STYLE.md

 * All parameters should be named, with identical names in the declaration and implementation.
 * All parameters should be aligned if possible.
 * Default indentation is 4 spaces.
-* Wrapped parameters have a 4 or 8 space indent.
+* Wrapped parameters have a 4 space indent.

 If some parameters are unused, comment out the variable name in the function definition: